Instax: Instax Square

 Instax Square is a square size of Instax film released in 2017, available in colour.
 Fujifilm initially only offered a hybrid digital camera/printer.
 Later, a separate printer and cameras offering fully analog exposure became available.

 On September 25, 2018, Fujifilm launched the Square SQ 20 which has a configurable "Motion Mode" function that allows recording of video (max 15 seconds), and the selecting and printing of a frame.

 In September 2020, Fujifilm announced that Instax Square would be available in black and white in mid-October.

 History

 Pre-Instax

 Kodak ceased production of instant film cameras when it was successfully sued by Polaroid for patent infringement in 1986.
 Fujifilm, through an agreement with Polaroid specifying they could not officially distribute in certain territories (such as the US) until the original patents expired in the mid-1990s, continued to manufacture and market their own line of films.
 As such, Fuji produced several lines of instant films starting in the early 1980s.

 Release

-Instax was released to consumers in 1998 and was based on those earlier instant film systems, having the same film speed and dye order.
+Instax was released to consumers on November 10, 1998 and was based on those earlier instant film systems, having the same film speed and dye order.

 Fujifilm originally wished to release the Instax series worldwide including North America and Europe simultaneously, but chose to work with Polaroid on the mio camera based on the Instax mini 10/20 for the US market.
 The mio product was discontinued after a few years.